circlefin/malachite/ARCHITECTURE.md

 2. GetValue: Using this variant, Malachite asks the Host to provide a value to serve as a proposal to the consensus protocol.
 Put differently, this value is the next block to build.
 3. SignProposal: Malachite asks the Host to sign a value to be proposed.
+4. SignVote: Malachite asks the Host to sign a vote that votes on a value received from another peer.
-4. Decide: With this variant, Malachite communicates to the Host that the network of peers has finalized a new value — e.g., a block — and therefore the application can process it.
+5. Decide: With this variant, Malachite communicates to the Host that the network of peers has finalized a new value — e.g., a block — and therefore the application can process it.

 Regarding the `SignProposal` variant, something interesting to note is that `Ctx::Proposal` is an associated type.
 Malachite is unaware of the specific implementation of a Proposal;